 “That any interest in possessing contraband cannot be deemed legitimate, ‘and thus, governmental conduct that only reveals the possession of contraband’ compromises no legitimate privacy interest.”
 Quoting United States v.
 Place, 462 U. S. 696 (1983).

-The gist of the ruling is that a privacy interest (that society recognizes as reasonable) cannot exist from aromas that come from completely illegal contraband.
+The gist of the ruling is that a privacy interest does not exist for aromas that come from completely illegal contraband.

 The Court approvingly noted that the police officers detaining Caballes did not delay the traffic stop just so that the drug dog could finish the sniffing.